Natashakgeorge/github-slideshow/_posts/0000-01-02-Natashakgeorge.md

 ---
-layout: slide
+layout:slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Natasha's"
 ---
-Your text
-Use the left arrow to go back!
+Hey hope all are doing well happy learning